BMcFerrin/Sturfee.Unity.Sample.BasicMultiplayer/README.md

  *ANY PHONE:*

-14. On the right side of the screen, there is a ‘Place Target’ button.
+14. On the right side of the screen, there is a `Place Target` button.
 If you press it, a target will be placed in the environment on the ground or buildings based on where your crosshairs are pointing.
-Placing a target can take some time as it calls the Sturfee server and returns the target in a specific GPS position.
+Placing a target might take a few seconds as it calls the Sturfee server and returns the target in a specific GPS position.
 This target can be seen by all players.
-15. The ‘Shoot’ button allows you to shoot projectiles and destroy targets any player places
+15. The `Shoot` button allows you to shoot projectiles and destroy targets any player places

 ___